-Known in the past as "Calabria Ulteriore Prima", the province of Reggio Calabria has the highest population density of the Region.
-It is located in the heart of the Mediterranean Sea, between the seaside mitigating the temperatures and the mountains of a land rich in flavours and colours.
-On the west it overlooks the Tyrrhenian Sea, on the south and the east the Ionian Sea; it borders with Catanzaro on the north-east and with Vibo Valentia on the north-west.
-On the south-west it faces Sicily, just 3.2 kilometres across the Strait of Messina.
+Known in the past as Calabria Ulteriore Prima, the Province of Reggio Calabria has the highest population density in the Region.
+It is located in the heart of the Mediterranean Sea, between the seaside and the mountains of a land rich in flavors and colors.
+On the west it overlooks the Tyrrhenian Sea, in the south and the east, the Ionian Sea and it borders with Catanzaro in the northeast and with Vibo Valentia in the northwest.
+In the southwest it looks out at Sicily, just 2 miles away across the Strait of Messina.

-The ancient village of Brancaleone Superiore shows the ruins of the castle and of the church dedicated to the Virgin of the Annunziata.
-Along the main road of Stati, in the district of Batia, there are the remains of the Norman-Byzantine abbey of Santa Maria of Tridetti.
-The sacred and documental heritage is preserved in the Angelo Versace Museum in Bagnara Calabra, with an interesting archaeological section.
+The ancient village of Brancaleone Superiore also features the ruins of a castle and of the Church of the Madonna dell'Annunziata.
+Along the main road of Stati, in the district of Batia, are the remains of the Norman-Byzantine Abbey of Santa Maria di Tridetti.
+The sacred and archival heritage is preserved in the Angelo Versace Museum in Bagnara Calabra, with an interesting archaeological section.

 The gastronomy of Reggio can be described as a reminiscence of a simple art made of strong sensations and traditions, handed down from generation to generation and linked to the abundant use of hot pepper.
 The most famous charcuteries are the soppressata, the capicollo, the filetti and the 'nduja.

 Other traditional dishes are the traditional cheeses, the rosamarina, known as the "caviar of the South" (young sardine with chilly pepper), and the extra virgin olive oil.
 The art of conserves is very typical of this province: tomato sauce, mushrooms, aubergines, tuna and other products bring the flavours and the colours of the vegetable garden to the table.